Black sigatoka: Symptoms

-Black Sigatoka is also known as black leaf streak.
-The pathogen Mycosphaerella fijiensis causes streaks that run parallel to the leaves.
-It is an ascomycete fungus that affects banana trees specifically in tropical climates; including Asia, West Africa, China, and South America.
+Black Sigatoka is also known as black leaf streak, causing streaks that run parallel to the secondary veins of banana leaves.
+It affects banana trees specifically in tropical climates; including Asia, East and West Africa, Trinidad, Grenada, many Pacific islands, Central America and South America.
 Tropical weather is the preferred climate for banana cultivation, but it is also the environment where the pathogen thrives: hot and humid, with plenty of rainfall to aid in dispersal.
 The optimal environment of the pathogen is similar to that of the banana tree.
 The fungus infects mature banana leaves and will continue to cause infection without proper control.

 In the early stages of the infection of the plant, the lesions have a rusty brown appearance and appear to be faint, paint-like specks on the leaves.
 They become more visible on the undersides of the banana leaf as the lesions and leaves grow.
 The spots on the undersides of leaf are the fungus itself.
 The sign of the pathogen consists of the ascocarp which holds the ascospores used for dissemination to infect healthy new plants when the environment is conducive.
 The pathogen then survives on dead plant tissue as mycelium.
 The dimensions of the lesions are characteristically 20 x 2 mm with a well defined wall surrounding it.
 After further development, they become darker, sink into the leaf, and turn into depressions.
 The depressions themselves and the chlorosis surrounding them are the visible symptoms of the plant pathogen.
 They eventually will merge, causing the rapid decline of plant morphological and physiological function.
 Leaves with large infectious lesions will start to degrade and collapse because the leaf spots interrupt the plant's ability to perform photosynthesis, leading to the ultimate death of the plant.

 The yellow leaf streak pathogen is in the same genus as that of black leaf streak.
 Yellow leaf streak shows smaller, yellow-green lesions that appear on top of the leaves.